 Below we will share with you 5 top rated technology mutual funds.
 Each has earned a Zacks #1 Rank (Strong Buy) as we expect these mutual funds to outperform their peers in the future.
 To view the Zacks Rank and past performance of all technology funds, then click here.

-As of September 2011, this technology mutual fund held 69 issues, with 6.29% of its total assets invested in Apple, Inc.
+As of October 2011, this technology mutual fund held 129 issues, with 10.96% of its total assets invested in Microsoft Corporation.

-The fund manager is Peter B. Doyle and he has managed this technology mutual fund since 1999.
+The fund manager is Matthew Sabel and he has managed this technology mutual fund since 2011.

 To view the Zacks Rank and past performance of all technology mutual funds, then click here.